-Valerie Smith, In conversation with Discoteca Flaming Star (2010)
+Valerie Smith, Valerie Smith in conversation with DFS (2010)

 „Wut as an emotion ‚happens to us‘; it is not ours, but manifests itself in forms that are historically and socially determined.“ Discoteca Flaming Star in conversation with Valerie Smith

 VS: When you think of the issues that the exhibition brought out, how do you see your place in it?
 What is your attitude, your position?

 DFS: For the conception of our performance, we worked a lot in the space of the exhibition.
 During this working sessions the encounters with Jimmie Durham’s piece became more and more revealing, each time we visited the space: it was very intense how the piece grew for us as a sort of “inverted plunder.”
 There we were, not among the remains of a plunder that someone had used to make something.
 It was more the inversion of the chronology of a plunder, constructing and making detailed abysms out of it with fragile small elements, thresholds and transitions.
 This way of working: stumbling, not yet understanding, helped us a lot to build up our performance.

 VS: What is your interpretation of Wut in general?
 Your reaction?